 Thanks for visiting my blog!

 I am also a keen distance runner and have done this for many years now.
 I have competed at most distances up to half-marathon.
 The mud of the cross-country is where I feel most at home though.
-I have represented Newbury AC, Oxford Uni, Berkshire, Edinburgh Uni, and Scottish Unis.
-I was particularly pleased to help the Edinburgh Uni team to 5th at BUCS and 2nd at the Scottish Nationals at the start of 2020.
+I have represented Newbury AC, Oxford University, Berkshire, Edinburgh University, and Scottish Unis.
+My persistence and longevity within the sport is perhaps best reflected by my ‘Blues’ both for Oxford (2011/12) and Edinburgh (2019/20).
 I also enjoy other sports (especially: football, darts, snooker) and have an eclectic taste in music, which often features in this blog.